footcricket05/EmployeeHub/README.md

 This project is open-source and licensed under the `MIT License`.
 For detailed information, please refer to the LICENSE file in the repository.

-Feel free to further enhance this README and the project to make it even more appealing to potential contributors and users.
-Good luck with your Employee Management System!